Fundamentals of Logistics Management System in Supply Chain

 A logistics management system can help build stronger relationships with suppliers by providing better visibility and communication.

-The Importance of Logistics Management: Logistics management plays a crucial role in various industries, including:
+The Importance of Logistics Management System: Logistics management plays a crucial role in various industries, including:

 Retail: Logistics management is critical in the retail industry, as it involves the timely and efficient delivery of goods to retail stores, warehouses, and customers.